d-k-ivanov/docs/docs/Algorithms/Strings/z-function.md

 For the sake of brevity, let's call **segment matches** those substrings that coincide with a prefix of $s$.
 For example, the value of the desired Z-function $z[i]$ is the length of the segment match starting at position $i$ (and that ends at position $i + z[i] - 1$).

-To do this, we will keep **the $[l; r]$ indices of the rightmost segment match**.
+To do this, we will keep **the $[l, r]$ indices of the rightmost segment match**.
 That is, among all detected segments we will keep the one that ends rightmost.
 In a way, the index $r$ can be seen as the "boundary" to which our string $s$ has been scanned by the algorithm; everything beyond that point is not yet known.

 Then, if the current index (for which we have to compute the next value of the Z-function) is $i$, we have one of two options: